Massachusetts

 • the health care services are covered by way of in-person consultation or delivery; and

-A contract that provides coverage for services under this section may contain a provision for a deductible, copayment or coinsurance requirement for a health care service provided via telehealth as long as the deductible, copayment or coinsurance does not exceed the deductible, copayment or coinsurance applicable to an in-person consultation or in-person delivery of service.
+A policy, contract, agreement, plan or certificate of insurance issued, delivered or renewed within the commonwealth that provides coverage for telehealth services may include a deductible, copayment or coinsurance requirement for a health care service provided via telehealth as long as the deductible, copayment or coinsurance does not exceed the deductible, copayment or coinsurance applicable to an in-person consultation or in-person delivery of services.

 Health care services provided via telehealth shall conform to the standards of care applicable to the telehealth provider’s profession and specialty.
 Such services shall also conform to applicable federal and state health information privacy and security standards as well as standards for informed consent.

-Evidence of coverage provided to a household upon enrollment must include a summary description of the insured’s telehealth coverage and access to telehealth services, including, but not limited to behavioral health services, chronic disease management and primary care services via telehealth, as well as the telecommunications technology available to access telehealth services.
+• (iii) a summary description of the insured’s telehealth coverage and access to telehealth services, including, but not limited to, behavioral health services, chronic disease management and primary care services via telehealth, as well as the telecommunications technology available to access telehealth services.

 Section repeated in Civil Service, Retirement and Pensions section applying to active or retired employees of the commonwealth; Non-profit hospital service corporations; medical service corporation; health maintenance organizations; preferred provider arrangement